The flavor of life is something that should be savored. Especially if it is coming out of your garden!

-I have noticed lately how much my tastes have changed.
-I grew up in a home where the only ‘canned’ items I ate were usually purchased at a grocery store – with a coupon.
-Home canned items, that I can remember, were limited to Aunt Dot’s Peach Preserves and Aunt Evelyn’s Sweet Pickles.
+Lately I have noticed how much my tastes have changed.
+Growing up, the only ‘canned’ items were usually purchased at a grocery store.
+Home canned items were limited to Aunt Dot’s Peach Preserves and Aunt Evelyn’s Sweet Pickles.
 I still remember how delicious those two items were.

 Then I tossed in the beans and potatoes, a little seasoning and covered all with water.
 While they simmered, I prepared the rest of the meal.
 Steamed okra.
 Sliced tomatoes.
 Chicken dipped in melted butter and then tossed in herbed bread crumbs mixed with a little parmesan cheese.
 Next thing you know, dinner was served.

 The reason behind that is, I can control the quality of the beans that I grow myself.
 As I pick the beans off the vine, I can choose the ones that are ripe, and leave the ones that aren’t.
 If any have over-ripened, I can pull them off and feed them to the cows or chickens as a treat, or leave them alone and use them for seeds for next year’s crop.

-The same goes for all the other vegetables and fruits I put up.
+The same goes for all the other vegetables and fruits I preserve.
 My tomato sauce tastes like freshly pureed tomatoes, and don’t have that over-salted slightly metallic taste that some commercially canned sauces do.
 I can taste the apples and blueberries in my jam.
 Peach halves taste like fruit fresh from the trees and not like the heavy sugar-syrup in those purchased at the grocery store.

 Don’t laugh, but the last few times we have gone out to eat, I have noticed that the food at a steak restaurant tastes all but the same like the food at a Mexican joint or Chinese buffet.
 To be honest, there isn’t a whole lot of flavor in any of them, other than the heavy spices at the Mexican place.